Invitations | Timelines

 Invitations may be standard, special or customised.
 We automatically add either the standard or special invitation to the information you provide in the registration form to create the Brief Profile.
 The customised invitation is adjusted on your enhancing it.
 See The Profile Explained.

-The standard invitation, used most frequently, runs simply:
+The standard invitation, used when the brief profile is registered by a family member runs simply:

 Appreciations are invited.
 They should be sent to: registrations@milestonesscotland.co.uk.

-The longer special invitation is applied by us where the customer initially registering with us is not related to their subject:
+The longer special invitation, used where the customer initially registering with us is not related to their subject runs:

 The content of Appreciations is subject to the joint approval of Milestones and our customer.
 This right of editorial control will usually only be exercised when judged necessary for the protection of the good names of the subject and the site.
 A Moderator may suggest it be used to edit for accuracy or brevity or to create a lighter while still respectful tone.

-Remember out team is there to help you at theteam@milestonesscotland.co.uk
+Remember our team is there to help you at theteam@milestonesscotland.co.uk

 Timelines